March 1993 United Kingdom budget: Reaction

 John Smith, the leader of the Opposition Labour Party, dismissed the chancellor's statement as "a shameful budget from a cynical government that has broken its election promises", while green campaigners viewed Lamont's reference to the environment as nothing more than an excuse for raising taxes to pay off the public deficit.

 An Early day motion condemning the budget's impact on those on low wages and the poor, and signed by 70 MPs, was tabled before the House of Commons on 17 March 1993.

 Aftermath

 The March 1993 budget was the last to be presented in the spring before the Conservatives switched budget statements to the autumn so their tax and spending plans could be outlined simultaneously.
 It would also be Norman Lamont's final budget.
+The planned introduction of VAT on domestic fuel and power went ahead in April 1994, but the increase from 8% to 17.5% in April 1995 was scuppered in December 1994, after the government lost the vote in parliament.

-Although Prime Minister John Major hailed it as "the right budget, at the right time, from the right chancellor", Lamont would be replaced by Home Secretary Kenneth Clarke in a cabinet reshuffle a few weeks later.
+Although Prime Minister John Major hailed it as "the right budget, at the right time, from the right chancellor", Lamont would be replaced by Home Secretary Kenneth Clarke in a cabinet reshuffle two months later.
 Clarke went on to deliver the budget of November 1993, and continued to serve as chancellor for the rest of the parliament.